bhattlab/phanta/README.md

 Now we can filter for correlations between viruses and bacteria, underneath a maximal p-value, using the following command:

 	python post_pipeline_scripts/filter_cross_domain.py <pref_correl.txt> <pref_pvalues.tsv> <maximal p-value>  <cross_domain_correlations.txt>

+### Determine Which Detected Viruses are Likely Integrated Prophages

+Documentation will be updated soon.

 # Troubleshooting
 ## Environment Creation